Ryfoo/Http-Server-Using-Raw-Sockets/README.md

 ## Stack

 Python — standard library only.
 No third-party packages.
 The `socket` module handles all network I/O, `threading` will handle concurrency, and `json` handles body serialization.

+Go — using net package, for certain functionalities and possibly the whole program.

 ---